 - More than 1.7 million people in New York City live in poverty.

-- One in 5 Jewish households falls below the poverty line — that’s a 48% increase in poverty in just the past ten years.
+- One in five Jewish households in the New York area falls below the poverty line — that’s a 48 percent increase in poverty in just the past 10 years.

 - Fifteen percent of all Jewish households receive public assistance: that’s 294,000 individuals, including 99,000 children.